Weathering the Storm: How to Get Your Affairs in Order

 Do I need a will?

 Minor children cannot receive property directly from an estate.
-Instead, a guardian must be appointed by the court to hold the property for the minor.
+Instead, the court must appoint a guardian to hold the property for the minor.
 The time, trouble, and expense of a guardianship can be avoided by simply designating in a Will a trustee or custodian for minor beneficiaries.
-A Will also can express your choice of guardian for your minor children.
+A Will also allows you to express your choice of a guardian, the person for your minor children who will be responsible for the care and well-being of your minor children.

 Likewise, in your Will, you can choose who you would like to serve as your Executor to carry out your wishes and who you would like to receive your assets.
-Without a will, clerk of court determines who will handle your affairs and the laws of North Carolina determine who receives your assets.
-Often the result is dramatically different from your wishes.
-For example, if you die without a will, leaving a spouse and two children, your spouse receives only the first $60,000 of your personal property and 1/3 of the balance of your property.
+Without a Will, the clerk of court determines who will handle your affairs, and the laws of North Carolina determine who will receive your assets.
+Often, the results are dramatically different from your wishes.
+For example, if you die without a Will, leaving a spouse and two children, your spouse receives only the first $60,000 of your personal property and 1/3 of the balance of your property.
 Your remaining property would go to your children.
-If you have any stepchildren, they would not inherit from you.
+If you have any stepchildren, they will not inherit from you.

-Do I want to reduce expense and red tape in winding up my affairs after my death?
+Do I want to reduce expenses and red tape in winding up my affairs after my death?

 Consider: Do I want to avoid probate costs?
 Do I care if my assets and beneficiaries are part of the public record?
 Do I want to simplify and ease the administrative burden on my family after my death?
 If the answer to any of these questions is yes, then you may want to use a revocable trust in your estate planning.

 A revocable or "living" trust may simplify the transfer of assets to your family, reduce administration expenses, and provide privacy.
-A revocable living trust is a trust established by you during your lifetime which becomes the owner of your assets.
-Assets that are intended to be owned by the trust must be transferred or titled in the name of the trustee (the person or entity in charge of managing the trust – typically, you).
-A revocable trust is ignored for income tax purposes, so no additional income tax returns need to be filed.
-When you die, your trust becomes irrevocable and designates who will receive the trust assets, just like a will.
+A revocable living trust is a trust established by you during your lifetime, which becomes the owner of your assets.
+Assets intended to be owned by the trust must be transferred or titled in the name of the trustee (the person or entity in charge of managing the trust – typically, you).
+A revocable trust is ignored for income tax purposes, so no additional income tax returns must be filed.
+When you die, your trust becomes irrevocable and designates who will receive the trust assets, just like a Will.

-There are several substantial benefits that may be obtained from using a revocable trust instead of a will.
-A properly funded revocable trust avoids the statutory probate fees and the expenses of preparing inventories and accountings for the clerk of court.
-If you own real estate in more than one state, use of a revocable living trust can help avoid the cost and complications of having to administer your estate in more than one state.
+There are several substantial benefits that may be obtained from using a revocable trust instead of a Will.
+A properly funded revocable trust avoids the statutory probate fees and the expense of preparing inventories and accountings for the clerk of court.
+If you own real estate in more than one state, the use of a revocable living trust can help avoid the cost and complication of having to administer your estate in more than one state.
 Moreover, the administration of a trust can be completed more efficiently than probate administration, which can drag on for a year or more.

 What will happen if I become incapacitated?

-Creating the proper documents now will reduce some of the uncertainty should you become incapacitated.
-If you do not have these simple documents in place and become incapacitated, the court would appoint a guardian to make financial and health care decisions for you.
-Most people would rather decide for themselves who should make these decisions, and avoid the time, expense, and stress of court involvement.
+Creating the proper documents now will reduce some uncertainty should you become incapacitated.
+If you do not have these simple documents in place and become incapacitated, the court will appoint a guardian to make financial and health care decisions for you.
+Most people would rather decide for themselves who should make these decisions and avoid the time, expense, and stress of court involvement.

-A Durable Power of Attorney allows you to choose a trusted person or persons and grant them the authority to act on your behalf if you become unable to manage your financial matters.
-Similarly, a Health Care Power of Attorney allows you to grant authority to another person to act on your behalf in making healthcare decisions including the withholding or withdrawal of life-prolonging procedures.
-Finally, if you desire that your life not be prolonged by extraordinary measures should your medical condition become hopeless, it is important to memorialize that desire in an Advance Directive for Natural Death, otherwise known as a “living will.”
+If you have created a revocable trust, any assets transferred to your revocable trust will be managed by a person you choose to serve as Trustee in the event you are unable to manage them.
+For assets not held in a revocable trust, a Durable Power of Attorney allows you to choose a trusted person or persons and grant them authority to act on your behalf if you cannot manage your financial matters.
+Similarly, a Health Care Power of Attorney allows you to grant authority to another person to act on your behalf in making health care decisions, including withholding or withdrawing life-prolonging procedures.
+Finally, if you desire that your life not be prolonged by extraordinary measures should your medical condition become hopeless, it is important to memorialize that desire in an Advance Directive for a Natural Death, otherwise known as a “Living Will.”

 Do I need to worry about estate taxes?